jakob-fyi/ng-adv/labs/lab-02/readme.md

     Note: You can take the following components as a [reference](https://github.com/arambazamba/ng-adv/tree/main/demos/02-components-forms/component-forms/src/app/demos/samples/forms-builder):

-- Implement Validation for the name filed to be required with min lenght of 3 and the price filed to be positive
+- Implement Validation for the name filed to be required with min length of 3 and the price filed to be positive

     ![edit-form](_images/edit-form.png)